 Jung emphasized balance and harmony.
 He found that modern people would benefit from integrating spirituality and appreciation of unconscious realms.
 For a person to become whole, a psychological process of integrating the conscious with the unconscious while still maintaining conscious autonomy seemed vital to him.
 Such individuation became the central concept of his analytical psychology, and gave rise to Abraham Maslow's concept of self-actualisation (self-realization) and the fully functioning individual of Carl Rogers.

 Jungian ideas are not typically included in curriculum of psychology departments in most major universities, but are at times and here and there explored in humanities departments.
-[Example 3, part 3, of a thesis in American culture at NTNU] [Jlc]
+[Example 3, part 3, of a thesis in American culture at NTNU] [Sugg 1992]

 Many concepts were originally proposed by Jung, such as the archetype; the collective unconscious; the complex, and synchronicity.
-A much used career test offered by high school and college career centers, the Myers-Briggs Type Indicator, is also based on Jung's theories.
+A much used career test offered by high school and college career centers, the Myers-Briggs Type Indicator, MBTI, is also based on Jung's theories.
 Much used as it is, it is far from the best.
 [Personality issues] [MBTI compared with the OCEAN]

 Jung and science as he saw it